m19v/m19v.github.io/docs/notes/software-engineering/kubernetes.md

 - **Private Key**: is used to *decrypt information* or *sign data* and is kept secret.
 - **Public Key**: is used to *encrypt information* or *verify signatures* and can be shared with anyone.
 - **Certificate Signing Request (CSR)**: includes the public key along with information about the entity requesting a certificate (e.g. organization’s name, domain).
 When you generate a CSR, you create it using your public key.
 - **Certificate (CRT or Digital Certificate)**: contains the public key along with information about the certificate holder (e.g. their identity, domain).
 It is issued by a Certificate Authority (CA) after verifying the information in the CSR.
 The CRT allows others to trust that the public key belongs to the entity it claims to represent.
+I.e. Certificate is so called Validated User ID and Key is Password.
 - **Digital Signature**: When you sign data with your private key, others can use your public key to verify that the signature is valid.
 This ensures that the data hasn’t been tampered with and confirms the identity of the sender.
 - **Root Certificate** is a special type of digital certificate that belongs to a trusted organization called a Certificate Authority (CA).
 - **Certificate Authority (CA)**: An entity that issues digital certificates, verifying the identity of the certificate holder and ensuring the integrity of the public key.